IPGP/rinexmod/README.md

 This project is composed of 4 scripts.

-* rinexmod.py takes a list of RINEX Hanakata compressed files (.d.Z or .d.gz or .rnx.gz), loop the rinex files and modifiy the file's header.
+* rinexmod.py takes a list of RINEX Hanakata compressed files (.d.Z or .d.gz or .rnx.gz),
+loop the rinex files list to modifiy the file's header.
 It then write them back to Hanakata compressed format in an output folder.
-It also allows renaming the files by changing the four first characters with another station code.
-It can write those files with the long name naming convention.
-Two ways of passing parameters to modifiy headers are possible, passing the headers fields values args as an argument, or passing a sitelog as an argument.
-In this case, the script will treat only files corresponding to the same station as the provided sitelog, and will take the start and end time of each proceeded file and use them to extract the right station instrumentation from the sitelog.
+It permits also to rename the files changing the four first characters of the file name with another station code.
+It can write those files with the long name naming convention with the --longname option.

 * get_m3g_sitelogs.py will get last version of sitelogs from M3G repository and write them in an observatory dependent subfolder.

-* batch_rinexmod.py will read a folder and extract rinex files, or read directly a file containing a list of rinex files.
-It will then identify the corresponding sitelogs, and launch rinexmod.py for each of the sitelog and station rinex file pairs.
-It can also launch get_m3g_sitelogs.py as an option to be sure to use last sitelogs version.

 * crzmeta.py will extract rinex file's header information and prompt the result.
-This permits to access quickly the header information without uncompressing manually the file.
+This permits to access quickly the header informations without uncompressing manually the file.
+It's a teqc-free equivalent of teqc +meta.

 # rinexmod.py